BRAFTOVI Hard capsule Ref.[8687] Active ingredients: Encorafenib

 Liver laboratory abnormalities

 Liver laboratory abnormalities including AST and ALT elevations have been observed with encorafenib (see section 4.8).
-Liver laboratory values should be monitored before initiation of encorafenib and binimetinib and monitored at least monthly during the 6 first months of treatment, then as clinically indicated.
+Liver laboratory values should be monitored before initiation of encorafenib and monitored at least monthly during the 6 first months of treatment, then as clinically indicated.
 Liver laboratory abnormalities should be managed with dose interruption, reduction or treatment discontinuation (see section 4.2).

 Hepatic impairment